 The recreation component of the plan includes repairs and new development of Off-Highway Vehicle (OHV), mountain bike, and hiking trails throughout the Valley.
-Already, some OHV trails have been restored; work is underway to repair crossings and build a new trailhead and OHV practice area.
+Already, the previously existing OHV trails have been restored; work is underway to repair crossings and build a new trailhead and OHV practice area.
 The plan calls for three loop additions onto the existing OHV network, with approximate alignments identified.
 Two zones bounded by the OHV loops are identified for potential mountain biking trail development.

 The Forest Service plans call for safe, affordable, and sustainable recreational opportunities, emphasizing locally popular destinations.
 The proposed projects increase the variety of motorized and non-motorized hunting and recreation opportunities that are accessible from the road system.
-OHV riding areas and single-track mountain bike trails are both limited on the Sitka road system, so the proposed expansions will provide more opportunities to underserved user groups.
+While Starrigavan has an OHV trail system, the network is small, so additional loops will better serve users who lack other opportunities on the Sitka road system.